Bohemond VI of Antioch: Mongols

 Bohemond's reign also saw a major conflict between the Mamluks and the Mongols.
 The Mongol army had been approaching steadily from central Asia, with Cilician Armenia and Antioch directly in its path.
 The Mongols had a deserved reputation of ruthlessness – if settlements in their path did not surrender immediately, the inhabitants were slaughtered by the tens of thousands.
 The Christian country of Georgia had been conquered in 1236.
-Hetoum I of Armenia, Bohemond's father-in-law, prudently decided to subject to Mongol authority as well, (Note: "The Armenian king saw alliance with the Mongols – or, more accurately, swift and peaceful subjection to them – as the best course of action.") sending his brother Sempad to the Mongol court in Karakorum in 1247 to negotiate the details.
+Hetoum I of Armenia, Bohemond's father-in-law, prudently decided to submit to Mongol authority as well, (Note: "The Armenian king saw alliance with the Mongols – or, more accurately, swift and peaceful subjection to them – as the best course of action.") sending his brother Sempad to the Mongol court in Karakorum in 1247 to negotiate the details.
 (Note: "The King of Armenia decided to engage into the Mongol alliance, an intelligence that the Latin barons lacked, except for Antioch.")
 (Note: "King Het'um of Lesser Armenia, who had reflected profoundly upon the deliverance afforded by the Mongols from his neighbbours and enemies in Rum, sent his brother, the Constable Smbat (Sempad) to Guyug's court to offer his submission.")
-Hethoum later persuaded son-in-law Bohemond VI to do the same, (Note: "Under the influence of his father-in-law, the king of Armenia, the prince of Antioch had opted for submission to Hulegu") and Antioch became a tributary of the Mongols in 1260.
+Hethoum later persuaded his son-in-law Bohemond VI to do the same, (Note: "Under the influence of his father-in-law, the king of Armenia, the prince of Antioch had opted for submission to Hulegu") and Antioch became a tributary of the Mongols in 1260.
 Both Hetoum and Bohemond then participated with their own forces during the 1260 Mongol conquests of Aleppo and Damascus.
 Historical accounts, quoting from the writings of the medieval historian Templar of Tyre, would often dramatically describe the three Christian rulers (Hetoum, Bohemond, and Kitbuqa) entering the city of Damascus together in triumph, (Note: "On 1 March Kitbuqa entered Damascus at the head of a Mongol army.
 With him were the King of Armenia and the Prince of Antioch.
 The citizens of the ancient capital of the Caliphate saw for the first time for six centuries three Christian potentates ride in triumph through their streets") though modern historians have questioned this story as apocryphal.